What You Should Know About This Degree

 Here are some questions to ask when researching computer programming programs:

 - Am I eligible for this program?
 Computer programming programs are open to students from different educational backgrounds.
 However, a strong foundation in mathematics and physics is encouraged.
 Many high schools offer computer science courses to help prepare students for accredited associate and bachelor’s programs.
-Bachelor’s programs often require students to have a minimum GPA and standardized test score, as well as proficiency in skills needed for programming, to complete their studies.
+Bachelor’s programs often require students to have a minimum GPA and standardized test scores, as well as proficiency in skills needed for programming, to complete their studies.

 - How long does it take to complete this online degree?
 Associate programs often take two years to complete, and most bachelor’s programs require four years of full-time study.
-Certain jobs in computer and information technology require a master’s degree too.
+Certain jobs in computer and information technology require a master’s degree, too.
 Students must earn between 48 and 192 credits to graduate.

 Many programs have application deadlines and require prospective students to submit additional materials showing they’re qualified to study computer programming.
 Check with the school’s admissions department to learn the requirements for the program you wish to attend.